 2. Step back.

-Let your teen advocate for herself beginning in middle school.
-By high school, she should connect independently with her teachers, be responsible for assignments, and try to resolve any conflicts that arise with her school work.
+Let your teens advocate for themselves beginning in middle school.
+By high school, they should connect independently with their teachers, be responsible for assignments, and try to resolve any conflicts that arise with their school work.

 3. Offer opportunities.

 “Teens can also learn these soft skills through a team, organization, club, or activity where there’s personal interaction, you’re held accountable, and you’re part of a unit,” says Castellano.summer jobs that build soft skills for teens like time management, punctuality, and customer service.
 Answering to a boss also forces teens to practice these important skills with an authority figure who isn’t a parent, adds Tomlin.
 Even a first job in a hardware store or fast food joint offers opportunities to learn many soft skills.
 “When they go to do a job, they’re not just punching the time clock and getting paid,” says Tomlin.
 “They’re developing great tools for life.”

 10 Life Skills That Employers Want Teenagers to Have:

 - Excellent work ethic

 - Collaborative team member